· Compliance · 14 min read

 6. Labeling and Container Management

-Both SQGs and LQGs must label all hazardous waste containers with:
+Both SQGs and LQGs must label CAA hazardous waste containers under the SQG and LQG container-labeling rules with:

 - The words “Hazardous Waste”